 Advertising Sales Manager

 Janie was born and raised in Huntsville, Ala.
 She graduated in 1979 from Madison Academy and attended the University of Alabama in Huntsville two years.
 In 1998 she married and moved to Lincoln County where she resides now.
 She worked for The Huntsville Times for 25 years.
 Janie joined the staff at The Elk Valley Times in August of 2017.
-She loves spending time with family, working in her community, and is an avid hunter.
+She loves spending time with family,

 Classified Sales Manager